zachzazueta/aws_grafana_pipeline/README.md

 Kinesis Firehoses are a great method to batch data ingestion, as it captures data from the source and writes it to S3.
 During this step, I wrote a Lambda function (Polygon_to_firehose).
 This function would call the API using a urllib3 request; the call would return data in json format, which I then parsed and generated a structured dictionary with the columns I wanted; each structured dictionary was added to an output string that was ultimately fed into the firehose put_record function as a structured data table.
 The firehose dumped data into s3://polygon-kinesis-fp/.

 The free level of Polygon's service does limit the number of calls that can be made in a minute, and since I had to pull the data one ticker at a time, I introduced a lag function to the script used to call the API.

+If this pipeline were to become something I used regularly, or was part of a business process, I could use an EventBridge trigger to run this firehose at the top of the Glue workflow.

 ## Building a pipeline in Glue + ETL
 Once the data was in an S3 bucket, I was ready to further manipulate it.
 I would do this via a Glue Workflow, running a number of ETL jobs.